-Woz: I developed the original Apples strictly a hacker mentality- try any impressive tricks which will satisfy a market of one (myself) which made it possible to include a lot of the accessable features.
-For example, I didn't assign a team to design the hardware and a team to design the software (Apple I,II) but did them both.
+Woz: I developed the original Apples strictly from a hacker mentalitytry impressive tricks which will satisfy a market of one (myself) which made it possible to include a lot of the accessable features.
+For example, I didn't assign a team to design the hardware and a team to design the software (Apple I, II) but did them both.
 The lack of task partitioning allowed the software to interact very closely with the hardware and make personal computers inexpensive.
 The designers of the Mac worked closely enough to achieve this and many (Bill Atkinson, Andy Hertzfeld, Burrell Smith) are hackers at heart.
 The MAC unfortunately is so perfect that we didn't leave much room for hackers to do hardware 'for themselves' or 'their own way'- we feel there were no alternatives.
 The philosophy on software is different-open, access the hardware at various levels.
-You won't have the interesting world WE enjoy of programming to handle each of 5 80 column cards, 6 printer interface cards, 4 don matrix printers and a letter quality, 4 modem cards, etc. The world of ones and zeroes, registers and adders, instruction sets and video modes is dear to many of us-we were forced to learn it in order to be Apple // pioneers.
+You won't have the interesting world WE enjoy of programming to handle each of 5 80 column cards, 6 printer interface cards, 4 don matrix printers and a letter quality, 4 modem cards, etc. The world of ones and zeroes, registers and adders, instruction sets and video modes is dear to many of us-we were forced to learn it in order to be Apple // would probably be neater and more elegant?
+Woz: Mike-I believe that anyone can get a 'legitimate' copy of Prodos by asking Apple for it.
+Until released with product, a software development cannot be supported.
+We got Prodos to as many developers as we could long before we could support